-If I wanted to focus on branding efforts, thinking about other logo versions, colors, font styles, etc., it would be too premature and almost certainly a waste of money and time because I would base all this work only on assumptions that may or may not be true.
+Besides that, it almost certainly would be a waste of money and time because I would base all this work only on assumptions that may or may not be valid.

 What does that mean for you?

-This means, that you don’t need to focus on a real estate branding strategy or branding efforts too early because you just don’t know what your target group feels when thinking about your product or service yet.
+This means that you don’t need to focus on a real estate branding strategy or branding efforts too early because you don’t know what your target group feels when thinking about your product or service.

-That’s also why the large brands like Coca-Cola didn’t start with a huge branding project too early.
+That’s also why large brands like Coca-Cola didn’t start with a massive branding project too early.

-Most of the time, they had a long history of providing a consistently excellent product to their customers.
+They had a long history of providing a consistently excellent product to their customers, most of the time.

 Let’s Check Some Underlying Assumptions for a Second

-What’s the main assumption many small businesses, in our case real estate businesses, make when they feel they have to work on their real estate branding strategy or read many articles about branding (often coming from agencies)?
+It is fueled by the feeling they must work on their real estate branding strategy or many articles about branding (often coming from agencies).

-It’s most likely that the right branding will build trust with new customers and present ones and this trust will help grow their business.
+It’s most likely that the proper branding will build trust with new customers and present ones, which will help grow their business.